felipedaniel1910/DescriptiveStatistics/README.md

-# Descriptive Statistics with R Repository
+# Descriptive Statistics with R

 ## Overview

-Welcome to the Descriptive Statistics with R Repository!
+Welcome to the Descriptive Statistics with R!
 This project is dedicated to storing R codes for performing descriptive statistics.
 Whether you're a data analyst, statistician, or R enthusiast, this repository aims to provide a collection of code snippets and examples for exploring and summarizing data using R.

 ## Features